vagabundeo/mimemail/README.txt

    Mime enhancements and HTML mail code

  * Gerhard Killesreiter
-   Original mail and mime code
+   Original mail and MIME code

  * Robert Castelo
    HTML to Text and other functionality